-5.1 Sequence for Blocking Scenario.
+3.8 Throughput from Double Data Rate Synchronous Dynamic Random Access Memory (DDR-SDRAM) to High Bandwidth Memory (HBM) on CPU.
+Using 12 Threads spawned on NUMA-Node (Node) 0 for the task.
+Copying 1 GiB from Node 0 to the destination Node specified on the x-axis.
+18 4.1 Public Interface of CacheData and Cache Classes.
+Colour coding for thread safety.
+Grey denotes impossibility for threaded access.
+Green indicates full safety guarantees only relying on atomics to achieve this.
+Yellow may use locking but is still safe for use.
+Red must be called from a single threaded context 22 5.1 Sequence for Blocking Scenario.
 Observable in first draft implementation.
 Scenario where T_1 performed first access to a datum followed T_2 and T_3 .
-Then T_1 holds the handlers exclusively, leading to the other threads having to wait for T_1 to perform the work submission and waiting before they can access the datum through the cache 27 5.2 CacheData::WaitOnCompletion Pseudocode.
-Final rendition of the im- plementation for a fair wait function 28 6.1 Illustration of the benchmarked simple query in (a) and the corresponding pipeline in (b).
-Taken from $[3, Fig. 1]$.
-31
+Then T_1 holds the handlers exclusively, leading to the other threads having to wait for T_1 to perform the work submission and waiting before they can proceed the datum through the cache.
+27 5.2 they can access the datum through the cache 28 6.1 Illustration of the benchmarked simple query in (a) and the corresponding pipeline in (b).
+Taken from [25, Fig. 1] 31 write this chapter write introductory paragraph